Facebook launches a news section – and will pay publishers

 In a statement, the Los Angeles Times said it expects the Facebook effort will help expand its readership and digital subscribers.

-Facebook killed its previous effort to curate news, the ill-fated Trending topics, in 2018.
+Facebook killed its most recent effort to curate news, the ill-fated Trending topics, in 2018.
 Conservatives complained about political bias, leading Facebook to fire its human editors and automate the section until it began recycling false stories, after which the social giant shut it down entirely.

 But what happens when the sprawling social network plays news editor?
 An approach that sends people news based on what they’ve liked before could over time elevate stories with greater “emotional resonance” over news that “allows public discourse to take place,” said Edward Wasserman, dean of the graduate journalism program at the University of California-Berkeley.